blues/app-accelerators/accelerator-archive/20-motor-monitor-and-vibration/README.md

 ## Notecard Setup

-In these steps, you will use the in-browser terminal to configure your Notecard to report the motor state and motion events to your Notehub project.
+In these steps, you will use the In-Browser Terminal to configure your Notecard to report the motor state and motion events to your Notehub project.
 You may also skip these individual steps and use the [#Notecard-CLI] to configure the Notecard using a single command.

 ### Firmware